 We are THE GRAIN HOPPERS

-Wallace’s latest music pop-up is the Grain Hoppers.
+Wallace’s latest music pop-up is The Grain Hoppers.

 His new batch of tunes didn’t quite fit the template for any of his other groups- nowhere near the post-punk somber jangle of the Silent Boys, missing the punk angst and sarcasm of the Shattered Hopes, and too smooth for the rough and tumble indie rock Steam Train Hearts.